Nyveon/tloz-breath-of-the-wild-checklist/README.md

-# tloz-breath-of-the-wild-checklist
+# The Legend of Zelda: Breath of the Wild Checklist

-Checklist for 100+%ing The Legend of Zelda: Breath of The Wild
+Checklist website for tracking 100%+ completion of The Legend of Zelda: Breath of The Wild.